 You’ll need a mandolin to do this.
-There are some very expensive mandolins out there and I’m sure they are amazing, but I’ve got a really cheap one (under $20!) from amazon.com and it works just fine.
-I’m a little scared of it (well, maybe more than a little), but I try to use the hand-guard when I can.
+I’ve got a really inexpensive one from amazon.com and it works wonderfully.
+I’m a little scared of it (well, maybe more than a little), but I always use the hand guard.

 Baked Apple and Banana Chips